Rigopiano avalanche: Avalanche

-The avalanche largely destroyed the hotel, killing twenty-nine people.
-A total of eleven people were rescued following the avalanche, including two who survived the avalanche because they were standing outside when the avalanche hit.
+The avalanche largely destroyed the hotel, killing 29 people.
+Eleven people were rescued following the avalanche, including two who survived the avalanche because they were standing outside when it hit.
 The survivors trapped inside the hotel, sheltered by lofts that had not collapsed, were located around 12:00 on 20 January, over 30 hours after the avalanche.

-Overall, five adults and four children trapped below the ruins and the snow were rescued, the last ones after 58 hours, having survived on frozen snow.
+Five adults and four children trapped below the ruins and the snow were rescued, the last ones after 58 hours, having survived on frozen snow.
 Ten out of the eleven people rescued received minor injuries related to hypothermia.
 The eleventh person also received a compression injury to his upper arm, which he underwent surgery for.
-On 23 January, rescuers recovered a twelfth body, but also located three puppies alive under the snow, indicating that the twenty-two people missing may have still been alive.
+On 23 January, rescuers recovered a twelfth body, but also located three puppies alive under the snow, indicating that the 22 people missing may have still been alive.
 However, it was later revealed that no one else had survived the avalanche.
 One of the victims, as reported from a text message in her smartphone, survived for more than 40 hours.